RylanSchaeffer/rylanschaeffer.github.io/content/learning/ai_awakening/jack_clark.md

 - Scaling laws are everywhere
 - Better to look at these models as _aliens_ than as _tools_
 - Think about AIs as a tool that you _grow_
+- Example: Claude refuses to tell user how to make rabies airborne

 ## Q&A